 However, the following passages use the same words in contexts where they can only mean "until the end of a period of time":

-And his master shall pierce his ear with an awl; and he shall serve him permanently (le-olam)
+And his master shall pierce his ear with an awl; and he shall serve him permanently

-(Exodus 21:6).
+(le-olam) (Exodus 21:6).
 This is a specific Mosaic law; and le-olam here cannot mean for eternity, but until the end of the servant's life.

 I will sing of the mercies of the LORD for ever: with my mouth will I make known thy faithfulness to all generations (Psalm 89:1).
 To all generations is ledor vador, twice containing dor, "generation," the same root found in ledorot.
-Obviously, the psalmist did not mean that his mouth would literally make the LORD's faithfulness known to all generations; his mouth could only make it known until the end of his life.
+Obviously, the psalmist did not mean that his mouth would literally make the LORD's faithfulness known to all generations; his mouth could only make God's faithfulness known until the end of his life.

 But Hannah did not go up, for she said to her husband, I will not go up until the child is weaned; then I will bring him, that he may appear before the LORD and stay there forever (ad-olam) (1 Samuel 1:22).
 Ad-olam here can only mean until the end of Samuel's life.